pam-exchange/PAM-RDP-Heartbeat/README.md

 settings too.
 To show/hide the PAM-RDP-Heartbeat window to the foreground press `Ctrl-Alt-ScrollLock`.

-<b>PAM RDP Heartbeat</b> will send heartbeat signals to RDP sessions opened through
-mstsc.exe (regular RDP client) and to RDP sessions opened through Symantec PAM RDP applets.
+**PAM RDP Heartbeat** will send heartbeat signals to RDP sessions opened through mstsc.exe (regular RDP client) and to RDP sessions opened through Symantec PAM RDP applets.